-One of the major characters of the story, usually (but not always) on a quest to find the aforementioned phlebotinum, is at death's doors and finds the phlebotinum just in time to save their life.
+One of the major characters of the story, usually (but not always) on a quest to find the aforementioned phlebotinum, is at death's door and finds the phlebotinum just in time to save their life.

 - In the original Yu-Gi-Oh! manga, before it was hijacked by card games, Yugi's Millennium Puzzle is stolen and he is forced to play a cursed game to win it back, with a loss resulting in the loss of his soul.
 He plays, and loses... but touches the puzzle at the last second, allowing his Superpowered Evil Side to jump into his body and use it to win his soul back.